simonox/solartunes/README.md

 Access the Node.js app directly via IP: http://192.168.4.1:3000

 Or add a manual hosts file entry on each client mapping parlament.local to 192.168.4.1

+## Notes

+* If you are on a Mac or on an iPad / iPhone, make sure *Private Relay* is disabled, otherwise your machine cannot connect to *Private Relay* and gives you no access to `http://parlament.local:3000`.

 # ⚡ Solar Power Optimization